spotinst/help/src/docs/ocean-spark/getting-started/create-cluster.md

   - To connect to the Kubernetes API
 - If the cluster nodes are private, make sure a NAT service is installed in the Cloud Router of the VPC.
 - All the Ocean Spark Virtual Node Groups (VNGs) should have access to the same subnets, or at least to the same locations (also called availability zones by analogy with AWS).

+### Azure

+- The Kubernetes cluster should use a [version supported by Azure](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli.).
+We will begin supporting, with “General Availability” a version two months after the “AKS GA” column date listed in that linked table.
+We will treat the version as “Deprecated” at the “End of life” column date listed in that linked table.
+We will treat the version as “Retired” at the “Platform support” column date listed in that linked table.

 ## What’s Next?